Hamburger

 Two federal laws provide the core legal basis for protection of intellectual property rights in Mexico:

-• Mexico: The Federal Law for the Protection of Industrial Property (Ley Federal de Protección a la Propiedad Industrial) and
+• The Federal Law for the Protection of Industrial Property (Ley Federal de Protección a la Propiedad Industrial) and

 • The Federal Copyright Law (Ley Federal del Derecho de Autor).